 Essentials & Strata Engineered Oak flooring can also be floated over this type of system using a compatible underlay - we recommend Silent Gold which has a low thermal resistance.
-If you are intending to float your wood flooring over underfloor heating however, we recommend that you discuss this with your underfloor heating supplier, as it is slightly less efficient in terms of heat transferrence than glue fixing.
+If you are intending to float your wood flooring over underfloor heating however, we recommend that you discuss this with your underfloor heating supplier, as it is slightly less efficient in terms of heat transference than glue fixing.

 Fixing Methods For Dry Water Systems

 Where a water system is set between joists with conductor plates to transfer the heat, or into a floating timber subfloor, you will need to overlay with 18mm tongue and grooved flooring grade plywood before the flooring is laid to prevent ‘hotspots’ and abnormal shrinkage.

 Broadleaf 105mm & 150mm that has been re-kilned and Strata Engineered Oak Flooring can then be nail fixed to this as normal.

 Essentials & Strata Engineered Oak Flooring and Parquet Oak Flooring can be glue fixed as for systems set in screed above.

 Essentials & Strata Engineered Oak Flooring can also be floated using a compatible underlay.
-We recommend Silent Gold which has low thermal resistance but you should discuss this with your underfloor heating supplier as it is slightly less efficient than glue fixing in terms of heat transferrence.
+We recommend Silent Gold which has low thermal resistance but you should discuss this with your underfloor heating supplier as it is slightly less efficient than glue fixing in terms of heat transference.

 Fixing Methods over Electric Systems